 plot_before + plot_after

-As observed in the plots, the distribution of the ACTA2 assay shifts slightly after imputation, with an exaggerated median value in the imputed data.
+As observed in the plots, the distribution of the ACTA2 assay shifts after imputation, with an exaggerated median value in the imputed data.
 This highlights a key drawback of median imputation: the more missing values there are, the greater the potential bias.

 with 5